 Update for Faculty

-- About the Plan B’s: please work with your faculty chair and dean to determine what will happen to your onground class if we are again forced into a remote delivery mode.
+- About the Plan B's: please continue to work with your faculty chair and dean to determine what will happen to your onground class if we are again forced into a remote delivery mode.
 Online is not the only option!
 Even this semester, one technique being used is the instructor still meeting students during class time to deliver lectures—just over Zoom instead of face-to-face.
 Please discuss your Plan B with your chair and dean now so we can support you if the time comes.
 Also, we can get you some training if you want it, just in case.